easybuilders/easybuild-docs/docs/containers.md

 *(`--container-image-name`)*

-By default, EasyBuild will use the name of the first easyconfig file (without the `.eb` suffix) as a name for both the container recipe and image.
+By default, SimpleBuild will use the name of the first simpleconfig file (without the `.eb` suffix) as a name for both the container recipe and image.